ig3/srf/README.md

 Cards have a due time (seconds since the epoch).

+Cards are 'due' if their due time is before the current time.

+Cards are 'overdue' if their due time is more than 24 hours before the current time.

-The cards to be studied are the cards with a due time before the current time.
-Cards with later due times are to be studied later / in the future.
+The cards to be studied are the cards that are due: those with a due time before the current time.

-Of the cards to be studied, the next card to be studied is the card with shortest interval and earliest due time.

-After a break (a few hours, a day, a week or whatever) there will be many cards due with various intervals.
-As you study, some of these will be scheduled to be seen again in the next few seconds, minutes or hours.
-Sorting by interval ensures that these cards are seen again as scheduled, rather than being blocked until the backlog of due cards (some of which might have much longer intervals) has been cleared.
+Cards have an interval: this is the time from when they were last studied until they are next due.

+When studying, the due cards are presented according to their intervals: from shortest to longest.
+When there is a backlog, this minimizes the delay to reviewing the cards with the shortest intervals.
+Delay to review is most significant for cards with shorter intervals and less significant for cards with longer intervals.
+If there are multiple cards with the same interval, they are presented in order of due time.

 When a card is seen, it can be updated with one of four buttons:

 ### Again
 For cards you don't remember.

-The interval is reduced to 2% of its previous interval or config.againInterval, whichever is greater.
+The interval is reduced to 10% (config.againIntervalFactor) of its previous interval or 20 seconds (config.againMinInterval), whichever is greater.

 ### Hard
 For cards you remember with difficulty.

-Interval is reduced to 50% of its previous interval or config.hardMinInterval, whichever is greater.
-The 50% factor is configurable with config.hardIntervalFactor, wich is 0.5 by default.
+Interval is reduced to 50% (config.hardIntervalFactor) of its previous interval or 30 seconds (config.hardMinInterval), whichever is greater.

 ### Good
 For cards that you remember well.

-Interval is changed by a factor which depends on recent history of the interval.
-The algorithm is a bit complex.
-I will document it at some point, but it is still in flux.
-See the code for details: intervalGood() and newFactor() in particular.
+Interval is changed by a factor that is a product of the card's ease factor and a global 'correct' factor.

+The card's ease factor is an exponentially weighted moving average of the weighted response values for the card.
+The parameters are configurable but by default the factor ranges from 0 to 4 with a fairly aggressive decay: there is much more weight on recent answers than older answers.
+This reflects how hard or easy the card has been recently.
+Ancient history doesn't matter.
+Most cards start out being hard and become easy with practice.

+The global 'correct' factor is adjusted towards an overall average of 90% of cards being Good or Easy.
+This is a linear average of answers over the past 1 month (config.percentCorrectWindow).
+If percent correct is more than 90%, the factor is increased.
+If percent correct is less than 90% it is decreased.
+It is only adjusted once per day (config.correctFactorAdjustmentInterval).
+It is adjusted very slowly as there is a lot of delay to the consequences: rapid adjustment would lead to
+oscillations: wildly fluctuating factor.

+The new interval is simply the old interval multiplied by these two factors, then subject to minimums according to the answers (from 20 seconds for Again to 1 day for Easy) and a global maximum (default: 1 year).

 ### Easy
 For cards that you remember very well, that you are viewing too frequently.

-Similarly to Good, but with a more aggressive factor and a minimum interval of one week.
-The point of Easy is to avoid reviewing an easy card over and over.
-If it is still good or easy in a week, interval will grow quite quickly from there.
+Interval is changed by a factor that is 1.5 times the factor that would have been used if the answer had been Good.

 ## New Cards